Commonly Asked Questions by Advisers

 3. What are the rewards for advising a student organization?

-It is really special to know college student outside of the classroom or an office setting.
+It is really special to know college students outside of the classroom or an office setting.
 Advising is a great way to get to know students as individuals – what they think, what is important to them and how they view the university and the world around them.
 It is very rewarding to assist students in accomplishing something that is important to them.